vsaulue/Gustave/docs/tutorials/02-solver-api/index.md

 ![](world.svg)

 !!! note
     In this tutorial, all quantities are interpreted in the metric system.
 This is not mandatory when using the `unitless` distribution.
-You can interpret them in another natural system of unit: if you choose to interpret 1 unit of length as an imperial `foot`, 1 unit of mass as an imperial `pound`, and 1 unit of time as a `second`, then 1 unit of force must be interpreted as a `pound.foot/second²`.
+Quantities can be interpreted in another natural system of unit: if 1 unit of length is an imperial `foot`, 1 unit of mass is an imperial `pound`, and 1 unit of time is a `second`, then 1 unit of force must be interpreted as a `pound.foot/second²`.

 ## Choosing a distribution